BudjakovDmitry/tech/linux/filesystem.md

 the directories and files.

 Unix-like systems such as Linux always have a single file system tree, regardless of how many drives or storage devices are mounted (attached) to the computer.
+Storage devices are mounted at various points on the tree according to the whims of the *system administrator*, the person responsible  for the maintenance of the system.

 The very top of Linux filesystem is the *root directory* (`/`).
 Some of standard subdirectories are listed below: